What is a conforming loan? A guide to the ‘go-to’ conventional mortgage

 Cons

-Borrowing limits: The home you want to buy could exceed conforming loan limits, especially if you’re in a higher-priced market.
+• Borrowing limits: The home you want to buy could exceed conforming loan limits, especially if you’re in a market that expensive (but not a designated high-cost one).

-Higher credit score needed: You typically need a credit score of 620 or higher for a conforming loan, whereas some government loans can be had for a score as low as 500.
+• Higher credit score needed: You need a credit score of 620 or higher for a conventional conforming loan, whereas some government loans can be had for a score as low as 500.

-A conforming loan conforms to or meets the FHFA’s standards pertaining to the borrower’s credit, down payment and other factors like loan size, allowing Fannie Mae and Freddie Mac to purchase it.
-A non-conforming loan — you guessed it — does not conform to, or meet, some or all of these standards.
-And so Fannie and Freddie won’t buy it from the lender.
+A conforming loan conforms to the FHFA’s standards pertaining to the borrower’s credit, down payment and loan size.
+Fannie Mae and Freddie Mac will only purchase conforming conventional loans.
+A non-conforming loan doesn’t conform to these standards, so Fannie and Freddie won’t buy it from the lender.

-The fact that a loan is non-conforming doesn’t mean it’s bad, however; it simply means that it doesn’t meet the criteria to be purchased by the government-sponsored enterprises.
-You may need a non-conforming (jumbo) loan, for example, if you seek to purchase a more expensive home that exceeds the conforming loan limit for that area.
+The fact that a loan is non-conforming doesn’t mean it’s bad, however.
+It simply means that it doesn’t meet the criteria for purchase by the government-sponsored enterprises.
+For example, you may need a jumbo loan — one of the most common non-conforming types — to purchase a home that exceeds the conforming loan limit for that area.

-Opting for a non-conforming loan opens up a range of housing possibilities, enabling you to purchase a property in a higher-priced area or acquire a type of home that wouldn’t qualify for a conforming loan.
-Additionally, some mortgage lenders offer nonconforming loan options tailored to borrowers with credit challenges or sketchy histories — like a bankruptcy in their recent past.
+Additionally, some mortgage lenders offer nonconforming loan options tailored to borrowers with credit challenges or sketchy histories, like a bankruptcy in their recent past.
 The lender has more leeway in approving applicants, since it doesn’t have to meet the federal standards.

 Both conforming loans and conventional loans refer to private (non-government) and commercial mortgage loans.
 And their meanings overlap.